calliope-project/calliope/docs/creating/data_sources.md

         data_sources.tech_data.select.scenarios: scenario2  # (1)!
 ```

-1. We use the dot notation as a shorthand for [abbreviate nested dictionaries][abbreviated-nesting].
+1. We use the dot notation as a shorthand for [abbreviate nested dictionaries](yaml.md#abbreviated-nesting).

 ## Adding dimensions